 From April 2018 to August 2019, Apurba served as Acting Dean with responsibility for leading and managing the strategy and operations of the Faculty of Arts, Humanities and Social Sciences as they pertain to its students, staff, and resource.
 This included a major restructuring of the faculty involving the creation of new schools, movement of departments and courses, and significant staffing changes.

-In addition to his work as Acting Dean, Apurba undertakes administrative, editorial, refereeing and research duties of national and international significance as a member of the Contemporary South Asia (Routledge) international editorial board (having been the journal's editor from 1998-2007), Economic and Social Research Council (ESRC) Peer Review College, and Pakistan Security Research Unit (University of Durham, UK).
-He has also recently been appointed as a Quality Assurance Agency (QAA) Institutional Reviewer.
+In addition to his work as Acting Dean, Apurba undertakes administrative, editorial, refereeing and research duties of national and international significance as a member of the Contemporary South Asia (Routledge) international editorial board (having been the journal's editor from 1998-2007), Economic and Social Research Council (ESRC) Peer Review College, and has served as a Quality Assurance (QAA) Institutional Reviewer.
+He was recently accepted to train as a Advance HE Race Equality Charter panellist.

 Apurba has undertaken a number of funded research projects, most recently as principal investigator of the £411k EPSRC-funded project entitled 'Fair Tracing': empowering producers and consumers by providing enriched information about the roots of goods and services'; later featured as part of the 'Impact!
 Exhibition' at the Royal College of Art (London) in 2010.
 Apurba's teaching, writing and research interests include civil-military relations, the politics and security of South Asia, and cyberpsychology.

-Together with Dr Sally Everett, Apurba co-founded the BME Network that aims to further the interests of ethnic minority staff at the university.
-A significant goal was recently realised when Anglia Ruskin University joined the Race Equality Charter of the Equality Challenge Unit.
+Together with Dr Sally Everett, Apurba co-founded what is now the Race and Ethnic Equality Network (REEN) that aims to promote equality of opportunity for ethnic minority staff at the university, and he continues to serve as one of its co-leads.
+A significant goal was recently realised when Anglia Ruskin University joined the Advance HE Race Equality Charter.

 ‘Operation Blue Star and Sikh and Non-Sikh Indian Military Officers’, Pacific Affairs (Vancouver) 67:1 Spring 1994, pp 46-69, ISSN 0030851X; reprinted in K. Roy and S. Gates (ed), Unconventional Warfare in South Asia, 1947 to the Present (Farnham: Ashgate, 2011) ISBN 9780754629771.